Lz4Lz/discord-infostealer/README.md

 I wrote this a while back, very bad and messy code.
 But works, might update or add functionality in the future i guess.
+This also bypasses Windows Defender.

 Information gets sent to a webhook of your choice in the sock.c file.
 Edit some stuff to your liking, as i wrote before, the code is pretty messy.
 You can make it into a DLL or exe, whatever you need.